-The age-old joke of "I can’t, I have to wash my hair" may be a big tease about not wanting to go somewhere, but the truth of the matter is the entire process of washing and then blow-drying hair really is time-consuming!
-And for those of us with thick, long, or curly hair, it literally requires scheduling into your day.
-So how can you make the process easier and, most important, quicker?
-We’ve got easy tips to help you spend less time drying and more time enjoying that perfect blowout.
+The age-old joke of "I can’t—I have to wash my hair" may be a big tease about not wanting to go somewhere, but the truth of the matter is, the entire process of washing and then blow-drying hair really is time-consuming.
+And for those of us with thick, long, or curly hair, it can literally require scheduling it into your day.
+So how can you easily dry your hair fast?
+We spoke to hair pro Devin Rahal about some tips that will help you spend less time drying and more time enjoying that perfect blowout.

 Use Your Time Wisely

 "Rough drying should be the way you start all blow-drying.
 You want to focus on the roots, all over the head, flipping and tossing and turning so that you get a lot of body built up at the roots," Rahal explains.
 "Then, work from there—drying the roots will usually help dry the ends in the process.
 I don’t even introduce a brush to smooth out the hair until the hair is about 80 percent dry."

 Trying to dry soaking-wet hair is simply going to take time—bottom line.
 Starting with hair that has already air-dried some really speeds up the blowout process.

 Instead of immediately drying your hair when you get out of the shower, do other things first, such as getting dressed and putting on your makeup.

 Rahal says that rough drying does require a bit of technique in order to really work.
 "You don’t want to blow against the grain of how your hair is / how it grows out of your head.
 You want to wrap and use your scalp as a forming board so that the hair has a nice bend and looks even after the rough dry – it should look a little perfected."